2023 Best Political Science & Government Schools in Illinois

 Top 10 Best Political Science & Government Schools

-Our analysis found Northwestern University to be the best school for political science and government students who want to pursue a degree in Illinois.
-Northwestern is a fairly large private not-for-profit school located in the city of Evanston.
+Our 2023 rankings named Northwestern University the best school in Illinois for political science and government students.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 On average, political science graduates from Northwestern take out $18,500 in student loans while working on their degree.